-In the article, we are going to discuss different methods to copy databases between SQL Server instances.
+In the article, we are going to discuss different methods to copy and transfer databases between SQL Server instances.
 In addition, we explore the benefits and drawbacks of each method so that you can choose the one that suits you most.

 Very often, developers need to make a copy of the database to protect the files and avoid data loss, or when there is a need to free up space on the disk.
 In their daily operations, they may also duplicate databases for testing purposes that may result in a time-consuming and challenging task.
 However, we want to show how easy and efficient it is to migrate databases with dbForge Studio for SQL Server.